HicServices/HICPlugin/README.md

     * RDMP Crash Overwrite
 * HICPluginInteractive - Additional interactive functionality
     * Extract Data Table Viewer
-* InterfaceToJira - Rest API Client for interfacing with Jira

-    Currently unusable, but it is due to be rectified in Q1 of 2024
-* JiraPlugin - Jira specific extension of RDMPs Ticketing system
 * SCIStorePlugin - Scottish Care Information Store

     Allows for the ETL of SCI Data into RDMP